hoelzer/hoelzer-lab.github.io/_pages/tools.md

 </code>

 In both cases you will then be able to access PCAGO via the following address in your browser: http://127.0.0.1:8000

+Attention: currently the Docker image seems not to work under Mac.

 - [Preprint @bioRxiv](https://doi.org/10.1101/433078)